erikdstock/gatsby-starter-ts-mdx/README.md

 ### TODOs:

-- [ ] Netlify CMS may have broken?
+- [ ] Netlify CMS is broken - see gatsbyjs/gatsby#12776 .
+I'll update when there
+      is a more durable fix but for now pinning to netlify-cms 2.6 (2.6.0 works for me) should fix it.
 - [ ] Relative imports for MDX Global Scoped components not working from gatsby-config